 Showa Memorial Park

 Showa Memorial Park, located in Tachikawa, Tokyo, is renowned for its stunning cherry blossom displays during Sakura season.
-The park spans over 160 hectares and features various landscapes, including open fields, forests, and lakes, making it an ideal spot for hanami (cherry blossom viewing) and outdoor recreation.
+The park spans over 160 hectares and features more than 1,500 cherry trees of various species.
+The park’s beautifully landscaped gardens, walking trails, and even cycling paths allow visitors to immerse themselves fully in the seasonal beauty.

-During cherry blossom season, typically in late March to early April, Showa Memorial Park becomes a popular destination for locals and tourists alike.
+During cherry blossom season, typically in late March to early April, Showa Memorial Park becomes a popular destination for visitors.
 Thousands of cherry trees of different varieties, including Somei Yoshino and Shidarezakura, adorn the park, creating a picturesque scene of pink and white blossoms against the backdrop of lush greenery.

 Yomiuriland